Yoast/wordpress-seo/readme.txt

 = 12.8 =
 Release Date: January 7th, 2020

+Welcome to another year of helping you achieve your goals with your site!
+Today, it’s time for the first in a long line of releases planned for 2020: Yoast SEO 12.8.
+In this release, you’ll find a number of bug fixes and performance enhancements.
+Find out more about this release in [our 12.8 release post](https://yoa.st/release-12-8)!

 Bugfixes:

 * Fixed a bug where clicking the notification center buttons would result in an incorrect icon and a misplaced focus style for the dismiss and restore buttons.